 After working for almost thirty years on the physiopathological mechanisms of Alzheimer’s, Dr. Bredesen has determined that the following metabolic substances play critical roles in the prevention or reversal of cognitive decline: homocysteine, vitamins B1, B6, B12 and folate, insulin, vitamin D3, thyroid hormones, hormones such as estrogen and progesterone, cholesterol and other lipids, vitamin E, the copper:zinc ratio, destructive heavy metals such as lead, and mercury and, lastly, beneficial minerals such as magnesium and selenium.
 With this in mind, he established “optimal values” for each substance that often differ from the “reference range” used by most US labs (see The End of Alzheimer’s pages 167-169).

-Here’s a spreadsheet I created that has helped me simplify the complex information on all the testing items.
+Here’s a Google spreadsheet I created that has helped me simplify the complex information on all the testing items.
 Armed with quantitative facts organized in an orderly way, we can address any dementia prevention problem areas.

 The Education of Dr. Traditional

 It was time to visit my general practitioner to get prescriptions for the blood tests.
 As the daughter of two parents with dementia, I was highly motivated and newly educated about dementia prevention.
 With Bredesen’s book and two of his scholarly articles in hand I asked Dr. L. if she knows about new research showing that it is possible to reverse Alzheimer’s disease.
 “No, I have never heard of this and probably would not believe it,” she said brusquely.
 In spite of her comment and at the risk of appearing to know more than my doctor, I gingerly showed her the book cover and offered her two articles.
+(Once you get to this link, scroll down to Publications and find the two on cognitive reversal.)

 She reluctantly agreed to order a round of the tests considered to be more basic: the hormones cortisol, estrogen, and TSH (thyroid stimulating hormone), CBC (complete blood count), Vitamins B1, B6 and B12, high- sensitive CRP (C-reactive protein), the amino acid homocysteine, fasting glucose, and last but not least, cholesterol.
 I compared the numbers from the local Quest Lab results with Dr. Bredesen’s list of optimal values and discovered several important changes that I could make with minimal expense to increase my dementia-prevention efforts.